 How Farahat & Co.
 Can Help

-Farahat & Co. is one of the leading VAT consultancy firm in the UAE, with over 35 years of experience supporting businesses across all industries.
-Our team of VAT specialists provides comprehensive VAT advisory, compliance, and return filing services — helping businesses understand their obligations and manage them effectively.
+Farahat & Co. is a leading Tax Firm in UAE, providing comprehensive VAT advisory, compliance, and return filing services, helping businesses understand their obligations and manage them effectively across the full production and distribution chain.